How to Migrate an Apache Website to Caddy

 Important Note

-In ServBay, the rewrite rules and PHP handling rules are already configured by default, users do not need to manually write configuration files.
+In ServBay, Rewrite rules and PHP processing rules are already pre-configured, and users do not need to write configuration files manually.

 laravel.demo {